englehardt/verizon-uidh/README.md

 required to both run crawls and analyze the resulting databases.
 You can also find download links below for the databases I collected.

-For my thoughts, read my Freedom to Tinker [post](https://freedom-to-tinker.com/blog/englehardt/verizons-tracking-header-can-they-do-better/).
+For my thoughts on the header, read my Freedom to Tinker [post](https://freedom-to-tinker.com/blog/englehardt/verizons-tracking-header-can-they-do-better/).

 Scripts
 =======